hongkongkiwi/super-context/docs/troubleshooting/faq.md

 # Frequently Asked Questions (FAQ)

-## Q: What files does Claude Context decide to embed?
+## Q: What files does Super Context decide to embed?

-**A:** Claude Context embeds files based on the following rules:
+**A:** Super Context embeds files based on the following rules:

 **Files that are included:**
 - Files with supported extensions from multiple sources: